Hi, I’m Dan.

 The so-called dangers of camping ‘in the wild’ are – almost without exception – overstated.
 Europe, Asia and Australasia are very safe places to travel and camp.
 For peace of mind, I am always careful not to attract attention and prefer a well-hidden campsite away from roads.
 I have had a few scares, like when a group of armed hunters padded silently through my campsite in the dead of night in the Burmese teak forest.
 But the main hassle is likely to be being invited into people’s houses when I’d rather just eat quickly and get an early night in the tent.

-In North America I will have to be careful not to attract bears, not leaving food in the tent at night etc. South America and Africa… well I haven’t really thought about those places in detail yet.
+In North America I had to be careful not to attract bears, not leaving food in the tent at night etc. South America and Africa… well I haven’t really thought about those places in detail yet.

 12) Why do you have so much stuff with you?